Bumps and scrapes are a normal part of childhood. For most kids, a tumble off a

 recommend splinting the affected area for a short period of time and then applying

 ice to ease inflammation, promote clotting, and relieve pain.

-(such as Tylenol) is the preferred pain reliever because many other over-the-counter
+is the preferred pain reliever because many other over-the-counter pain medications

-pain medications contain aspirin or NSAIDs (non-steroidal anti-inflammatory drugs,
+contain aspirin or NSAIDs (non-steroidal anti-inflammatory drugs, such as ibuprofen

 or naproxen sodium), which can affect blood platelets and lead to increased bleeding.